The Pearl of Dorset, home to the Boat Building Academy

 History of Lyme Regis

 The sea has been central to the development of Lyme Regis.
 Eighth century monks evaporated sea water to make salt, Cromwell fortified the town because of its strategic importance and the Duke of Monmouth landed here on return from exile to lead a revolt against James the First.
 The rebellion was quashed and twelve men hung on the spot where the Duke first set foot on English soil.
-That site, now Monmouth Beach, is where the Boat Building Academy stands.
+That site is now known as Monmouth Beach.

 In the 18th century the industrial revolution took business to the North of England and ships became too large to berth at The Cobb, or harbour, in Lyme Regis.
 The population of the town dropped and smuggling was the only growth industry.
 But in the 19th century Lyme became important as a tourist town, and this importance continues today.

 Lyme Regis has unique character and charm.
 With steep, narrow streets and Georgian architecture, it has a pace of life difficult to find anywhere else at the beginning of the 21st century.
 John Fowles set the French Lieutenant’s Woman here and Jane Austen was a regular visitor.
 On the seafront there is a small museum and at the Marine Theatre, overlooking the sea, the local amateur dramatic, operatic and pantomime societies perform alongside professional entertainment.
-The 1930’s cinema screens the latest films, with golden oldies shown on a Sunday afternoon.
 There is a vibrant group of small galleries and artists’ studios.
-Each Autumn, as part of Lyme Regis ArtsFest, the entire town becomes an art gallery, with creative work by amateurs and professionals displayed in pubs, private houses, shops… anywhere with wall or window space to hang a painting.